The Eviction Process in Washington: Rules for Landlords and Property Managers

 If the personal property is worth $250 or less, then the landlord must provide the tenant with a seven-day notice.
 This notice must inform the tenant that the tenant has seven days to claim the property or the landlord will sell it or dispose of it.

-In both situations, the landlord can charge the tenant the cost of storage (see Wash.
-Rev. Code Ann. § 59.18.312).
+In both situations, the landlord can charge the tenant the cost of storage.
+(Wash.
+Rev. Code § 59.18.312 (2025).)

 Rationale for the Rules

-Landlords must carefully follow all the rules and procedures required by Washington law when evicting a tenant; otherwise, the eviction may not be valid.
-Although these rules and procedures may seem burdensome to the landlord, they are there for a reason.
+Landlords must carefully follow all the rules and procedures required by Washington law when evicting a tenant; otherwise, the eviction might not be valid.
+Although these rules and procedures can seem burdensome to the landlord, they are there for a reason.
 Evictions often occur very quickly, and the end result is serious: the tenant has lost a place to live.
 The rules help ensure the eviction is justified and that the tenant has enough time to find a new home.

 Talk to a Lawyer